indrekis/FATImage_TCMD_plugin/ReadMe.md

 * Read-only
 * Does not support exFAT
 * No GPT support
+* Does not yet support CHS partitions -- only LBA
 * Partial support of Unicode in filenames, code implements only ANSI functions as for now.
   * As a result, the path is limited to 260-1 symbols max.
 * No support for the 8" images, including 86-DOS and CP/M images